INTRODUCTION | GUIDE | MAP | RELATED POSTS

 BUDGET SUSHI IN SAIGON

 These days, there are dozens of places for budget sushi in Saigon, catering to a generation of young, urban, outward-looking Vietnamese, who want a taste of Japan without having to pay Japanese prices.
-Not all budget sushi joints are as superb as the ones I’ve outlined here, but the following four make an excellent start to your journey into the budget sushi scene in Saigon.
+Not all budget sushi joints are as superb as the ones I’ve outlined here, but the following five make an excellent start to your journey into the budget sushi scene in Saigon.
 Although I can’t claim to know about sushi, or to have had as much experience of sushi as I have of Vietnamese cuisine, I do know what I like, and I know when it’s good quality and good value:

 1. SUSHI NHÍ: Binh Thanh